 Following the school survey all the other inhabitants of Fisher River Reserve and neighboring Peguis Reserve lined up for the Sanatorium Board's x-ray survey.
-Despite exceedingly bad we at her everyone who could attend did attend - even many people who, because of the isolated nature of their settlelow workers last month for the 35 years he has contributed to the campaign against tuberculosis.
+Despite exceedingly bad w e a t h e r everyone who could attend did attend - even many people who, because of the isolated nature of their settlement, had never had chest xrays before.
+To help the people get to the testing sites the Indian Affairs Branch provided two school buses to carry the people back and forth during school hours.
+It was the best turn-out the testing teams had ever witnessed in the past 15 years.